Bread2002/PYNQ_BLADEI/README.md

 ---

 ## 🤝 Acknowledgments
+The authors were pleased to have this work accepted for presentation at the 37th annual ACM/ IEEE Supercomputing Conference.
 This work was supported by the McNair Junior Fellowship and Office of Undergraduate Research at the University of South Carolina.
-The authors used OpenAl's ChatGPT to assist with language and grammar correction.
+OpenAl's ChatGPT assisted with language and grammar correction.
 While this project utilizes benchmark designs from Trust-Hub, a resource sponsored by the National Science Foundation (NSF), all technical content and analysis were independently developed by the authors.
 This research also utilized PYNQ, provided by AMD and Xilinx, whose tools and hardware facilitated the synthesis and deployment stages of this study.
 Access to the FPGA devices was made possible through the AMD University Program.

 ---